-An honest guide to everything you should know about the pill, before you start taking it
+An honest guide to everything about the pill before you start taking it

 The horror stories, the myths and all the answers

-"The pill is the worst thing ever", "the pill finally made my periods regular", "coming off the pill was the best thing I ever did" – they're the stories everyone has heard.
-There are so many mixed reviews of taking the contraceptive pill, it's understandable that girls don't know where to start.
+Everyone has heard the horror stories: “The pill is the worst thing ever”, “the pill made my periods so irregular”, “coming off the pill was the best thing I ever did“.
+There are so many mixed reviews of taking the contraceptive pill, it’s understandable that girls don’t know where to start.

-But what is the truth about the pill as a contraceptive?
+But what is the truth about taking the contraceptive pill?
 What are the side effects?
 Does it make you gain weight?
 Are we all finally ditching it as a form of contraception and moving on?

 Here is a full, and honest guide to the pill and everything you should know before you start taking it.